Chakras are the new age trend; you probably have seen pictures representing each of them. But, do you know that the geometric figures are yantras?

 - A higher or divine being: represents higher consciousness.

-Yantra in Sanskrit means ‘instrument or tool’.
+Yantra in Sanskrit means ‘instrument, tool or technology’.
 A yantra appears as an image of the Divine.
 Through the yantra, you can express the qualities of the Creation.
 Yantra is an image that represents the qualities of God and Goddesses.

 A yantra has a symbolic and geometric aspect.
 The power of the yantra lies in its centre.
 This centre represents the centre of the Universe and your inner self as part of the Universe.
 A yantra is made using geometric shapes or iconography images of deities.